Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 \subsection{Quantized vortex vs black hole}

-One of the application of the macroscopic quantum tunneling is the calculation of the quantum creation of quantized vortices in moving superfluids \cite{Volovik1972} and in superconductors in the presence of supercurrent \cite{Blatter1994}.
-In case of quantum nucleation of the vortex ring with radius $R$, the collective (macroscopic) dynamically conjugate variables are presented by the area $A=\pi R^2$ of the created vortex ring and (with some factor) its coordinate $z$ along the normal to the ring.
+One of the application of the macroscopic quantum tunneling is the calculation of the quantum creation of the topological objects.
+Examples are the nucleation quantized vortices in moving superfluids;\cite{Volovik1972} nucleation of Abrikosov vortices in superconductors in the presence of supercurrent;\cite{Blatter1994} and the instanton -- the process of creation of the topological charge in quantum field theories.\cite{BPST1975} Example is the vortex instanton, which presents the process of quantum nucleation of the vortex ring.\cite{Volovik1972} The corresponding collective (macroscopic) dynamically conjugate variables are the area $A=\pi R^2$ of the created vortex ring with radius $R$ and (with some factor) its coordinate $z$ along the normal to the ring.

 It looks reasonable to apply the approach of macroscopic quantum tunneling also to such macroscopic objects as a black hole.
 In this case the corresponding collective variables\cite{Volovik2020a} are the area of the event horizon $A=4\pi R^2$ and its dynamically conjugate variable -- the gravitational coupling $K$ (we use the gravitational coupling $K=1/(4G)$, where $G$ is the Newton "constant").